joshuaalm/writing/README.md

 # writing
-Books, tutorials and other long piecese
+Books, tutorials and other long pieces